uli/dragonbasic/README.md

 - uses literal pools instead of accessor functions
 - generates Thumb instead of ARM code (all library functions have also been rewritten in Thumb)
+- supports functions (both assembler and TIN) in IWRAM
 - supports "naked" words that omit the prolog, reducing function call overhead
 - supports inlining of TIN words